doctorfree/nvim-lazyman/README.md

 while preserving local modifications.
 Note, if a file has been modified both locally and in the repository then it will not be updated and retain only local modifications.

+#### Migration

+Lazyman version 4 introduced a new location for Neovim configurations installed using the `lazyman` command: `~/.config/lazyman/<configname>`.
+After updating from a version 3 or earlier Lazyman installation, any previously installed Neovim configurations can be migrated.

+The first time the version 4 or later `lazyman` command is run it will prompt for migration if any older location configurations are found.
+If migration at that time is not selected, it can be performed at a later date with the command `lazyman migrate`.

+Migration preserves any changes to installed configurations except for the Lazyman Neovim configuration which is freshly cloned and initialized.
+Dependencies and tools are installed during initial migration.

+**Note:** migration only effects those users who have previously installed Lazyman version 3 or earlier, have installed one or more Lazyman supported Neovim configuration, and have updated with `lazyman -U`.

 ### Lazyman manual